Q5Ca/Q5Ca.github.io/_posts/2019-03-29-write-up-elements-0ctf-2019-qual.md

   ![gdb](/assets/images/74.png)

-  So the equaltions can be represents in Python like this
+  So the equations can be represents in Python like this

   ![python](/assets/images/76.PNG)